-A) This recommended water quality criterion was derived from data for arsenic (III), but is applied here to total arsenic.
-(When might imply that arsenic (V) are equally toxic to aquatic life and that their toxicities are additive.
-No data are known to be available concerning whether the toxicities of the forms of arsenic to aquatic organisms are additive.
-Please consult the criteria document for details.

-D) Freshwater and saltwater criteria for metals are expressed in terms of the dissolved metal in the water column.
-See "Office of Water Policy and Technical Guidance on Interpretation and Implementation of Aquatic life Metals.
-Criteria (PDF)," (49 pp, 3MB) October 1, 1993, by Martha G. Prothro, Acting Assistant Administrator for Water, available on NSCEP's web site and 40CFR§131.36(b)(1).
-Conversion Factors applied in the table can be found in Appendix A to the Preamble- Conversion Factors for Dissolved Metals.

-G) This Criterion is based on 304(a) aquatic life criterion issued in 1980, and was issued in one of the following documents: Aldrin/Dieldrin (PDF) (153 pp, 7.3MB) (EPA 440/5-80-027), DDT (PDF) (155 pp, 7.3MB) (EPA 440/5-80-047), Berd 440/5-80-047), Berd 440/5-80-027), DDT (PDF) (155 pp, 7.3MB) (EPA 440/5-80-047), DEPA 440/5-80-047), DEPA 440/5-80-047), Berd 440/5-80-047), Berd 440/5-80-047), DEPA 440/5-80-047), DDT (PDF) (155 pp, 7.3MB) (EPA 440/5-80-047), DDT (PDF) (103 pp, 4.6MB) (EPA 440/5-80-047), DDT (PDF) (155 pp, 7.3MB) (EPA 440/5-80-047), DDT (PDF) (157 pp, 8.3MB) (EPA 440/5-80-047), DDT (PDF) (157 pp, 8 cc) When the concentration of dissolved organic carbon is elevated, copper is substantially less toxic and use of Water-Effect Ratios might be appropriate.
+- A) This recommended water quality criterion was derived from data for arsenic (III), but is applied here to total arsenic, which might imply that arsenic (VI) are equally toxic to aquatic life and that their toxicities are additive.
+Please consult the criteria document for details. - D) Freshwater and saltwater criteria for metals are expressed in terms of the dissolved metal in the water column.
+See "Office of Water Policy and Technical Guidance on Interpretation and Implementation of Aquatic life Metals Criteria (PDF)," (49 pp, 3MB) October 1, 1993, by Martha G. Prothro, Acting Assistant Administrator for Water, available on NSCEP's web site and 40CFR§13.13(b)(1).
+Conversion Factors applied in the table can be found in Appendix A to the Preamble- Conversion Factors for Dissolved Metals. - G) This Criterion is based on 304(a) aquatic life criterion issued in 1980, and was issued in one of the following documents: Aldrin/Dieldrin (PDF) (153 pp, 7.3MB) (EPA 440/5-80-027), DDT (PDF) (153 pp, 7.3MB) (EPA 440/5-80-046), Endrin (PDF) (103 pp, 4.8MB) (EPA 440/5-80-047), Heptachlor (PDF) (153 pp, 7.3MB) (EPA 440/5-80-047), Heptachlor (PDF) (153 pp, 7.3MB) (EPA 440/5-80-054), Silver (EPA 440/5-80-051).
+The Minimum Data Requirements and derivation procedures were different in the 1985 Guidelines (PDF) (104 pp, 3.3MB).
+If evaluation is to be done using an averaging period, the acute criteria values given should be divided by 2 to obtain a value that is more comparable to a CMC derived using the 1985 Guidelines. - Q) This recommended water quality criterion is expressed as ug free cyanide (as CN)/I. - Y) This value was derived from data for endosulfan and is most appropriately applied to the sum of alpha-endosulfan and beta-endosulfan. - cc) When the concentration of dissolved organic carbon is elevated, copper is substantially less toxic and use of Water-Effect Ratios might be appropriate. - dd) Selenium criteria document (EPA 440/5-87-006, September 1987) states that if selenium is as toxic to saltwater fishes in the field as it is to freshwater fishes in the field, the status of the fish community should be monitored whenever the conc. of selenium exceeds 5.0 μg/l in salt water because the saltwater CCC does not take into account uptake via the food chain. - ii)This criterion applies to DDT and its metabolites (i.e., the total conc.

-Q) This recommended water quality criterion is expressed as ug free cyanide (as CN)/I.

-Y) This value was derived from data for endosulfan and is most appropriately applied to the sum of alpha-endosulfan and beta-endosulfan.

-ddl Selenium criteria document (EPA 440/5-87-006.
-Seotember 1987)states that if selenium is as toxic to saltwater fishes in the field as it is to freshwater fishes in the field. the status of the fish community should be monitored whenever the conc. of selenium exceeds 5.0 uz/l in salt water because the saltwater fishes in the field as it is to freshwater fishes in the field. the status of the fish community should be monitored whenever the conc. of selenium exceeds 5.0 uz/l in salt water because the saltwater fishes in the field as it is to freshwater fishes in the field.

-ii)This criterion applies to DDT and its metabolites (i.e., the total conc.
 DDT plus metabolites should not exceed this value).